XE Money Transfers

 If you need to send money to Kenya, give our page a read for a comparison of the different companies that offer this service.

 The table below shows the different services you can use to send money overseas to Kenya.
-You can sort products using the table headings, and if you'd like to read more about a product, you can click 'More info', or 'Go to Site' if you'd like to register and open an account.
+You can sort products using the table headings, and if you'd like to read more about a product, you can click "More".
+If you'd like to register and open an account, click "Go to Site".

 |Money Transfer Service 1||Money Transfer Service 2|